 Stony Brook Medicine provides a full range of services to help individuals with balance and vestibular disorders.
 The Audiologists in the Speech, Language and Hearing Department perform diagnostic evaluations on people who suffer from balance problems.

 A balance disturbance may cause vertigo (sensation of the person or surroundings spinning), lightheadedness, falling or a feeling of falling, nausea, vomiting, faintness and ringing/fullness in one or both ears.

 What should an individual do if they have symptoms of a balance disturbance?

 Balance disturbances can be caused by medical conditions, medications, ear or nervous system problems.
 The frequency can range from one episode to a feeling of constant imbalance.
 The first step is to make an appointment with your primary care physician to evaluate any medical conditions or medications that may be causing your symptoms.
 He/she may refer you to the Neuro-otologist at Stony Brook.
 A Neuro-otologist is an Ear, Nose and Throat doctor that has specialized training in disorders that affect the ear and nervous system.
-Your primary doctor or the Neuro-otologist may order further testing in the Speech, Language and Hearing Department.
+The Neuro-otologist may order further testing in the Speech, Language and Hearing Department.

 What tests may be ordered?

 Hearing test: Many balance disorders can be diagnosed with a complete vestibular history/examination and a hearing test.

-If further testing is needed one or all of the tests below can assist your physician in diagnosing your problem.
+If further testing is needed one the tests below may assist your physician in diagnosing the problem.

 Videonystagmography / Electronystagmography (VNG/ENG): VNG uses high resolution binocular cameras with infrared illumination to record the eye movements associated with balance disorders.
 Click here for the link to further explanations and instructions.

 Fistula Test: Air pressure is applied to each ear and eye movements are recorded using the VNG equipment.
 Your physician may order this to diagnose a specific problem called perilymph fistula (an opening in the membrane between the inner and middle ear).
 The test only takes 10 minutes but is usually performed with other balance tests.